mindsdb/mindsdb/docs/InsideMindsDB.md

 ### StatsLoader

-There are some transaction such as PREDICT where its assumed that the statistical information is already known, all we have to do is make sure we load the right statistics to the transaction BUS.
+There are some transaction such as PREDICT for which the statistical information should be already known from a previous TRAIN.
+This phase loads the right stats in the transaction metadata.

 ### DataVectorizer